streamlink/streamlink/docs/install.rst

 .. warning::

-    On Linux, when not using a virtual environment, it is recommended to **install custom python packages like this only for the current user** (see the ``--user`` parameter below), since system-wide packages can cause conflicts with the system's regular package manager.
+    On Linux, when not using a `virtual environment`_, it is recommended to **install custom python packages like this only for the current user** using the ``--user`` parameter, since system-wide packages can cause conflicts with the system's regular package manager.
+Never install Python packages via sudo in your system's global Python environment.

-    Those user-packages will be installed into ``~/.local`` instead of ``/usr``, and entry-scripts for running the programs can be found in ``~/.local/bin``, e.g. ``~/.local/bin/streamlink``.
+    User-packages will be installed into ``~/.local`` instead of ``/usr``, and entry-scripts for running the programs can be found in ``~/.local/bin``, e.g. ``~/.local/bin/streamlink``.

     In order for the command line shell to be able to find these executables, the user's ``PATH`` environment variable